 Semester

 Hours

 ACC 502 Corporate Financial Reporting 3

 ACC 503 Managerial Accounting and

 Cost Control 3

 CIS 502 Information Systems Concepts

 in Practice 3

 ECN 502 Business Economics 3

 FIN 502 Financial Decision Analysis 3

 LES 579 Legal and Ethical Studies 3

 MGT 502 Managing People and Organizations 3

 MGT 589 Global Strategic Management 3

 MKT 502 Strategic Marketing 3

 OPM 502 Management of Operations

 Technology 3

 QBA 502 Managerial Decision Making 3

-Electiv res (4 courses) 12
+Focused Courses 15

-Total 45
+Total 48

 Waiver/transfer policy.
-A core course (numbered 502) may be waived on the basis of a transcript evaluation if the student has completed an undergraduate major or minor (at least 18 semester credit hours) in the functional area within the last five years with a grade of "B" or better at an AACSB accredited institution.
-Students would then take advanced courses in the subject area to maintain the total of 45 credit hours.
-In addition, nine hours of graduate credit may be transferred from another AACSB accredited program.
-Every student must complete a minimum of 45 credits, 36 of which must be completed in the School of Management.
+A core course (numbered 502) may be waived on the basis of a transcript evaluation if the student has completed an undergraduate major or minor (at least 18 semester credit hours) in the functional area within the last five years with a grade of "B" or better at an AACSB International accredited institution.
+Students would then take advanced courses in the subject area to maintain the total of 48 credit hours.
+In addition, nine hours of graduate credit may be transferred from another AACSB International accredited program.
+Every student must complete a minimum of 48 credits, 39 of which must be completed in the School of Management.